medjedai/docs/src/content/docs/reference/billing-information.md

 ---
 title: Billing information
-description: Comprehensive guide to billing, payments, and invoicing for Medjed AI services.
+description: Comprehensive guide to pay-as-you-go billing, payments, and invoicing for Medjed AI services.
 ---

 ## Billing Cycle

-Medjed AI uses a monthly billing cycle.
-Your billing period starts on the day you sign up and renews automatically each month.
+Medjed AI uses a pay-as-you-go billing model.
+You are charged for resources based on actual usage, with no fixed monthly commitments.

 ## Payment Methods

-We accept the following payment methods:
+We accept the following payment methods through Stripe:

 - Credit Cards (Visa, Mastercard, American Express)
-- Debit Cards with Visa/Mastercard logo
-- PayPal
 - Bank Transfers (for enterprise customers)
+- USDC (USD Coin) cryptocurrency recharge

+If you need to recharge using other cryptocurrencies, please contact our administrators for assistance.

 ## Cost Calculation